amanda010792/getting-started-cc-series/event-driven-microservices/README.md

 #### .NET

-edit dotnet.properties file to contain your cluster's bootstrap server (found in cluster settings on cloud dashboard), cluster API key and secret.
+Navigate to getting-started-cc-series/event-driven-microservices in your editor of choice.
+Edit dotnet.properties file to contain your cluster's bootstrap server (found in cluster settings on cloud dashboard), cluster API key and secret.

 #### Create service to consume from transactions